-- Breathing zone measurements will be taken using a PID or FID. - Whole body frisks and surveys of the site will be conducted by the HPT to assess contamination levels.
-Whole body frisks will be conducted on site workers when they enter the decontamination zone from the exclusion zone.
+- Whole body frisks and surveys of the site will be conducted as directed by the HPT to assess contamination levels.
 A site survey will be performed at the site before any site activities commence.
-These surveys will be conducted in accordance with the Radiological Controls Manual, Chapter 4, "Radioactive Contamination Control" (EG&G Idaho, 1992g). - TLD badges will be worn by all personnel entering the exclusion zone. - Combustible gas indicators will be used to monitor for gases in the boreholes during drilling.
+These surveys will be conducted in accordance with the Radiological Controls Manual, Chapter 4, "Radioactive Contamination Control" (EG&G Idaho, 1992g). - TLD badges will be worn by all personnel entering the exclusion zone.